Introduction to Arithmetic Groups: R -forms of classical simple groups over C

-\begin{rem} \ \begin{enumerate} \item The Lie algebra of $G \otimes \complex$ is the tensor product $\Lie G \otimes \complex$ \csee{Lie(GxC)}.
-This is independent of the embedding of~$G$ in $\SL(\ell,\complex)$, so, up to isogeny, $G \otimes \complex$ is independent of the embedding of~$G$ in $\SL(\ell,\complex)$.
-Thus, we will often speak of the complexification of~$G$, even if $G$~is not a group of matrices, with the understanding that the complexification is not entirely well defined \see{GCnotWellDefd}. \item There is a technical problem in \cref{GxCNot}: there may be many different choices of~$\mathcal{Q}$ (having the same set of real solutions), and it may be the case that different choices yield different sets of complex solutions.
+\item We ignored a technical issue in \cref{GxCNot}: there may be many different choices of~$\mathcal{Q}$ (having the same set of real solutions), and it may be the case that different choices yield different sets of complex solutions.
 (In fact, a bad choice of~$\mathcal{Q}$ can yield a set of complex solutions that is not a group.)
 To eliminate this problem, we should insist that $\mathcal{Q}$ be maximal; that is,